FCA plans new insurance investigation

-LONDON The Financial Conduct Authority is to investigate the sale of insurance with products such as cars or holidays, exercising new powers to boost competition.
+LONDON The FCA is to investigate the sale of insurance with products such as cars or holidays, exercising new powers to boost competition.

 FCA Chief Executive Martin Wheatley will announce the study of the market for so-called insurance add-ons at an industry conference in London on Tuesday.